Petty Theft Attorney in Orange County

 If you or a loved one has been arrested and charged with “Petty Theft” under California Penal Code § 484 do not wait!
-Call the Law Offices of Bryan R. Kazarian for representation by attorneys who know the law and will fight for your freedom.
+Call The Law Offices of Bryan R. Kazarian for representation by attorneys who know the law and will fight for your freedom.

-Petty theft occurs when a person unlawfully takes another's property that is valued at $950 or less.
-Petty theft is a misdemeanor is California.
+Petty theft occurs when a person unlawfully takes another’s property that is valued at $950 or less.
+Petty theft is a misdemeanor in California.
 Theft of property worth more than $950 can result in a charge of Grand Theft under California Penal Code 487.
 If convicted of petty theft, the defendant can face up to six months in jail, fines up to $1,000, and a maximum of 3 years’ probation.

 According to U.S. Immigration Law, a theft crime is regarded as a crime of “moral turpitude” and could lead to deportation or denial of naturalization or citizenship.